Medires Publishers - Article

 3. Try to gain the trust of clients,

-4. Try to increase spiritual knowledge, explain the spiritual causes of life events through the expression of the prophets’ sufferings.
+4. Try to increase spiritual knowledge, explain the spiritual causes of life events through the expression of the sufferings of the prophets.

 5. Try to teach the spiritual methods of developing the communication with self, people and nature.